darkrenaissance/darkfi/doc/src/arch/wallet.md

   * Tools and interface options designed to not block the user from using any other parts.
     * The UI should stay responsive by all means.
+        * This means the UI runs in its own thread, communicating with the backend which runs on another thread.
+        * Non blocking and async.
+Remains responsive despite work happening.
   * User input should remain as consistent and predictable as possible.
 * Installation free: run out of the box for new installs, not requiring root system access.